By Dr. Brent Wells

 Learning to sit and stand to protect the backLearning to sit and stand with the shoulders back and the core engaged can help support good posture.
 But, one of the best ways to support good posture is to exercise regularly.
 This is supported by research published in the Journal of Physical Therapy Science.
 This study defined good posture as having a straight spine with the natural curves, so the strain on the body is minimal.
 The participants in the study saw better posture after four weeks of participating in the exercise program that included stretching.
 The most success was found with participants who were involved in an isometric exercise program that was focused on posture.

 Chiropractic care and good postureAnother useful tool to correct posture is chiropractic care.
 In a case study published in the South African journal Health SA Gesondheid, researchers looked at several women and how their posture would be corrected through chiropractic adjustment.
 Different groups of women received different therapies along with adjustments.
 Some received just adjustments, while others had prescribed stretches with their adjustments.
 One group only performed stretching exercises.
 All of the women had kyphosis—the exaggerated forward curve in their spine.

 Of these three groups, the second and third groups saw the most success.
 Chiropractic care did not seem to be enough to correct the posture of women with exaggerated curves.
 But, chiropractic care along with stretching exercises showed the best results.
 The prescribed stretches involved the pectoral, rhomboid, and trapezius muscles.
 The adjustments were done on the thoracic area of the spine.
 The combination of chiropractic adjustments with prescribed stretches improved the curves by an average of 30%.
-Most Anchorage chiropractors and other chiropractors around the globe are trained to make the necessary adjustments, giving you a clean and perfectly aligned slate while helping to heal any existing damage.
+Most local chiropractors, like me, and other chiropractors around the globe are trained to make the necessary adjustments, giving you a clean and perfectly aligned slate while helping to heal any existing damage.

 Yoga can improve and maintain posture